AliceO2Group/Monitoring/doc/system-implementation.md

 #### 3.2.3 CollectD JSON Handler

-The goal of the CollectD JSON Handle is to make collect data coming from CollectD daemons possible.
+The goal of the CollectD JSON Handle is collect data coming from CollectD daemons possible.
 As previously mentioned in the Section 3.1.2 CollectD sends metrics either as binary blobs via UDP or as JSON via HTTP.
-The latter option was selected in order to interface with the source as it eases parsing to Flume Event.
+The latter option was selected in order to interface with the source as it eases parsing into Flume Event.
 The performance should not be concern in this case as the source needs to handle ~200 requests per second (2000 collectD daemons pushing data every 10 seconds).

-Below, two metrics from `disk` plugin, send over HTTP by `http_write` plugin are shown:
+Below, two metrics from a `disk` plugin, send over HTTP by `http_write` plugin are shown:

 ```JSON
 [{ "values": [197141504, 175136768],